trimstray/the-practical-linux-hardening-guide/README.md

 **The Practical Linux Hardening Guide** provides a high-level overview of the security hardening GNU/Linux systems.
 It is not an official standard or handbook but it _touches_ and _use_ industry standards.

-This guide also provides you with practical step-by-step instructions for building your own hardened systems and services.
+This guide also provides you with _practical step-by-step instructions_ for building your own hardened systems and services.

 A few simple rules for this project:

-- this guide does not exhaust everything about Systems/Linux Hardening
+- this guide does not exhaust everything about Linux Hardening
 - some hardening rules can be done better
 - you can think of it also as a checklist